openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 accordance with the agreed upon timeline, it should be moved to “Removing”

-2. Relevant parties should be kept apprised of any delays or issues that arise by updating the corresponding JIRA ticket.
+2. Relevant parties should be kept apprised of any delays or issues that arise by updating the corresponding JIRA ticket description.

 3. Once removal is complete, the status should be communicated out to all relevant parties as an update to the original deprecation thread and discussion